How to Apply

 Letters of Recommendation

-Please provide three (3) letters of recommendation from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
+Please provide three letters of recommendation from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
 Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.

 Essay

 Your essay may be scanned and uploaded as a supplemental item to the online application.
 The statement should address your background, goals and objectives in pursuing graduate study.
-The essay/goals statement, which will be uploaded as a Word document or scanned PDF through our online application system, is usually between 1-2 pages in length.
+The essay, which will be uploaded as a Word document or scanned PDF through our online application system, is usually between 1-2 pages in length.

 Suggested topics to address:

-- Why are you passionate about science?
+• Why are you passionate about science?

-- What are your long-term goals and how will this program help you toward attaining those goals?
+• What are your long-term goals and how will this program help you toward attaining those goals?

-- How have you prepared for and what is your plan to reach your long-term goals?
+• How have you prepared for and what is your plan to reach your long-term goals?

-- What research or whose research are you interested in and why?
+• What research or whose research are you interested in and why?

-- If applicable, share your past research experiences or encounters with research.
+• If applicable, share your past research experiences or encounters with research.
 Discuss the aspects that impacted you the most.

-- If applicable, please provide an explanation for any poor grades, withdrawals, or breaks in your education.
+• If applicable, please provide an explanation for any poor grades, withdrawals, or breaks in your education.

 Transcripts

 Unofficial copies of your transcripts may be provided for the application review process and should be uploaded as supplemental items to the online application.
-You must submit transcripts from each college/university attended, including coursework in progress at time of application.
+You must submit transcripts from each college/university attended, including coursework in progress at the time of application.

-If you are offered admission, you must then provide official transcripts from each college/university from which a degree was earned.
+If you are offered admission, you must then provide official transcripts from each college/university attended, including non-degree coursework and coursework in progress at time of application.
 The transcript must be provided to the Graduate School directly from the prior, degree-granting institution in a sealed envelope in order for that document to be considered official.
 Alternatively, it may be provided to the Graduate School electronically by way of a secure, encrypted platform.
 Each transcript should bear the signature of the registrar and the seal of the granting institution.

 Transcripts (US only) may be obtained from/provided by one of the following secure, encrypted transcript services: